udayakumar-s/ej2-angular-docs/ej2-angular/common/globalization/internationalization.md

 >Note: Culture specific format skeletons are also supported.

-### Custom Formats
+### Custom formats

- To use the custom date and time formats we need to specify the date/time pattern directly in the *format* property.
+To use the custom date and time formats, we need to specify the date/time pattern directly in the *format* property.
- Custom format string must contain one or more  of the following standard date/time symbols
+A custom format string must contain one or more of the following standard date/time symbols.

 | Symbols | Description |
 |--------- |------------- |